eurodatacube/eodash/app/public/eodash-data/stories/demo-mode/egu2023/Carbon_Monoxide_TROPOMI.md

-## Carbon Monoxide observed by Sentinel-5p TROPOMI
+## About the Carbon Monoxide observed by Sentinel-5p TROPOMI Indicator

 Carbon monoxide (CO) is an important atmospheric trace gas for our understanding of tropospheric chemistry.
 In certain urban areas, it is a major atmospheric pollutant.
 Main sources of CO are combustion of fossil fuels, biomass burning, and atmospheric oxidation of methane and other hydrocarbons.
 Whereas fossil fuel combustion is the main source of CO at Northern mid-latitudes, the oxidation of isoprene and biomass burning play an important role in the tropics.